 Royal Caribbean Cruises, see http://bookings.royalcaribbean.co.uk/findacruise/experience/html.do?exCode=622&wuc=GBR

-Marriages on board a cruise ship are conducted by either the captain or staff captain.
+Marriages to members of the opposite sex on board a cruise ship are conducted by either the captain or staff captain.
 Bermuda-registered ships such as Cunard, P&O and Princess Cruises mean that wedding certificates will be issued by the appropriate Bermuda Government agency.

-It is a matter of debate whether marriage vows renewals, when requested, should be as solemn as the original vows and at the same venue, before one's family and friends and with the same minister or at least in the same church or place of worship; or not in that onshore location at all for mainland couples but in a romantic offshore location like Bermuda, more privately.
+A marriage vow means a commitment for life in good times and bad, not just for a period of time, so marriage vow renewals are technically superfluous, a romantic notion but important to some.
+Some may want them to be as solemn as the original vows and at the same venue, before one's family and friends and with the same minister or at least in the same church or place of worship.
+Others seek a romantic offshore location like Bermuda.
 There is no legislation or regulation in Bermuda affecting marriage vows renewals.
-But it should be noted that unlike in the USA and other foreign countries where Justices of the Peace can perform both marriages and marriage renewals, in Bermuda they cannot.
-In general, the best policy, if you are a visitor by air is to ask where you are staying for advice and assistance.
-Or your ship's purser if you are a cruise ship visitor.
+Unlike in the USA and other foreign countries where Justices of the Peace can perform both marriages and marriage renewals, in Bermuda they cannot.
+Because marriage vow renewals in Bermuda are not marriages they do not require the attendance of any local official licensed to perform a marriage.
+Which in effect means you can ask a member of a ship's crew, if you are on a cruise, or a friend, to officiate inexpensively instead of going through any unnecessary expense or bureaucracy.

 See Bermuda Laws.
 Citizenship is not given to any non-national unless he or she marries a Bermudian of the opposite sex and stays married to and lives with that Bermudian for at least 10 years and then applies for citizenship and receives it.